iann0036/tf-cfn-provider/docs/providers/gitlab/Project.md

 `MergeRequestsEnabled` - (Optional) Enable merge requests for the project.

+`ApprovalsBeforeMerge` - (Optional) Number of merge request approvals required for merging.
+Default is 0.

 `WikiEnabled` - (Optional) Enable wiki for the project.

 `SnippetsEnabled` - (Optional) Enable snippets for the project.